yazhcodes/School_District_Analysis/Challenge/README.md

  * **Scores by school size**

-     Similarly, there is no impact of the dishonest data when aggregating the scores based on School Size.
-Thomas High School falls under 1000-2000 category, and its scores have remained the same before and after cleaning up the data.
+     Similarly, there is no impact of the dishonest data on the Report based on School Size.
+Thomas High School is a Medium sized school, and the scores against this category have remained the same before and after cleaning up the data.

    <p><img src="https://github.com/yazhcodes/School_District_Analysis/blob/main/Challenge/Resources/Images/Scores%20by%20School%20Size.png"></p>